How Abstract Logo Design Builds Real Authority

 When you see the Nike swoosh, you don’t think of the “tick mark” – you feel movement, achievement, and that motivational “just do it” spirit.
 That’s the psychological power of abstraction at work.

 Abstract logos tap into something primal in our brains.
 They bypass the logical processing centres and connect directly with our emotions.
 Recent visual processing studies show that humans recognise and remember shapes faster than they process words.
-An abstract mark can be processed in milliseconds faster than text-based logos.
+An abstract mark can be processed in milliseconds, compared to text-based logos.

 However, creating compelling abstract logos isn’t just about throwing random shapes together.
 There’s a science and methodology behind it that separates the iconic from the forgettable.